Five records on five labels in five years. This is the story of the 4 Pharaohs.

-When the record was released, there were some surprises: The printers seem to have misspelled Howard Ransom's name on the label (it said "Ranson"), the number was 100, whereas the prior Ransom record was number 101, and "Pharaohs" was misspelled as "Pharoahs."
+When the record was released (that same month), there were some surprises: The printers seem to have misspelled Howard Ransom's name on the label (it said "Ranson"), the number was 100, whereas the prior Ransom record was number 101, and "Pharaohs" was misspelled as "Pharoahs."
 Obviously, quality control wasn't a big deal.

 The disc was reviewed on November 3 (both sides rated "poor"), along with Lloyd Price's "Stagger Lee," the Chantels' "Prayee," Wade Flemons' "Here I Stand," the Checkers' "Nine More Miles," and the Clickettes' "Not For Me."